Davospike/segpSPA/Documentation/Backend/Meeting_Log.md

 ```bash
 docker exec -i db sh -c 'mongoexport -u "your_username" -p "your_password" --authenticationDatabase "admin" -c newstopics -d fakeNewsDB --query='db.newstopics.aggregate([{"$unwind": {path: "$quizquestions",includeArrayIndex:"arrayIndex"} },{ $match : { topicName : "Coronavirus" } },   {$match : { "arrayIndex" : 7 } },])'' > blockData/queryoutput.json
 ```

+### Creating Methods to determine how user data is inserted and returned to/from the user.

+Using this webpage for reference: `https://www.digitalocean.com/community/tutorials/how-to-integrate-mongodb-with-your-node-application`, we are going to learn ways of manoevering data to and from MongoDB, *properly*, using Mongoose-style methods.
+Most likely using controllers.
+So the chain would be:

+`Schema/Models -----> Controllers -----> Api etc..`